Ever tried to “undo” a division problem in your head and ended up with a blank stare?

 you turn a potentially confusing step into an automatic safety net.

-So the next time you see a division sign, remember the simple mantra: “Divide, then multiply by the same number to verify.Because of that, ” Let that mantra guide your work, and you’ll never have to wonder whether you’ve truly “undone” a division again.
+So the next time you see a division sign, remember the simple mantra: “Divide, then multiply by the same number to verify.On the flip side, ” Let that mantra guide your work, and you’ll never have to wonder whether you’ve truly “undone” a division again.
 Happy calculating!

 When the Inverse Gets Tricky – Edge Cases to Watch